duleepalj/ViQuaS/README.md

 ## Application software requirements:

 R version 2.14.1 or later

-Biostrings version 2.22.0 or later seqinr version 3.0-6 or later perl 5.14.2 bioperl 1.6.901-2
+Biostrings version 2.22.0 or later

+seqinr version 3.0-6 or later

+perl 5.14.2

+bioperl 1.6.901-2

 ## Third party application software requirements:

 ssake v3.8

-	-This is included in ViQuas1.3.tar.gz package together with the tools directory.
+This is included in ViQuas1.3.tar.gz package together with the tools directory.

 smalt_i686 (http://www.sanger.ac.uk/resources/software/smalt/)

-        -A pre compiled file is included in ViQuas1.3.tar.gz package inside viquas_files.
+A pre compiled file is included in ViQuas1.3.tar.gz package inside viquas_files.

-        -New compilation may be needed for a new platform.
+New compilation may be needed for a new platform.

 ## Usage:

 Extract ViQuaS1.3.tar.gz

-Set the extracted directory (ViQuaS1.3) as working directory In the command line interface enter the following
+Set the extracted directory (ViQuaS1.3) as working directory

+In the command line interface enter the following

 Rscript ViQuaS.R <reference file in FASTA format> <read file in BAM format> <o> <r> <perform richness (1/0)> <diversityRegionLength>

 See Manuscript for setting o and r.